firebase/firebase-js-sdk/docs-devsite/auth.md

 Thus, by calling this optional method, you will reduce the latency of future auth flows.
 Loading the reCAPTCHA config early will also enhance the signal collected by reCAPTCHA.

+This method does not work in a Node.js environment.

 <b>Signature:</b>

 ```typescript